Irja Ketonen: Marriage

 Arvo Ketonen's first marriage had ended in 1933, when his wife died leaving no children.
 In 1941, he caused controversy by marrying his employee, Irja Blomqvist, 30 years his junior.

 Consequently, she left her job at the newspaper, and became a homemaker.
 The couple had four children, born between 1942 and 1946.

 In 1945, Arvo Ketonen became ill, and eventually died in 1948, leaving his widow to look after the family business and a young family.

 Leadership

 Upon her husband's death, and as stipulated in his will, Irja Ketonen assumed management control of the Turun Sanomat operations, at first only temporarily, due to strong resistance by the company's board, and with many doubting her ability to run the business due to her young age and lack of business experience, but nevertheless she returned and remained on permanent full-time basis from 1955.

-For a woman to take the helm of a large business was highly unusual at the time, yet Irja Ketonen not only successfully managed the Turun Sanomat operation, she developed the group into a sizeable and successful business, and is remembered as something of a pioneer of the industry.
+At the time, it was uncommon for a woman to lead a large business.
+Under Irja Ketonen’s management, Turun Sanomat expanded into a broader media group and developed into a significant business enterprise within the industry.

 In 1981, Ketonen stepped back from the day-to-day running of the newspaper, and instead took on the role of President of the wider TS-Yhtymä media group, which owns Turun Sanomat as well as many other media, printing, logistics and other businesses.